drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 unsolicited reverse engineering of your product.

 Given all that, today Linux frowns upon getting new firmware blobs into the source tree.
-If you have to use one, you'll usually have to supply it yourselv and keep it [in the userspace](https://www.kernel.org/doc/html/latest/driver-api/firmware/direct-fs-lookup.html) or build it into Linux [at
+If you have to use one, you'll usually have to supply it yourself and keep it [in the userspace](https://www.kernel.org/doc/html/latest/driver-api/firmware/direct-fs-lookup.html) or build it into Linux [at